 - Truly heavy headphones

 Speaking of portability, convenience, and versatility, in-ear headphones are perhaps the most popular headphones on the market at the moment.
 These are also technically known as canal phones.
-If you are not an at-home or studio sound engineer, the in-ear variants could well be the best sounding headphones for you.
+If you are not an at-home or studio sound engineer, the in-ear variants could well be the headphones of your choice.
 In fact, you do not even need to spend a ton if you are willing to buy a pair of these.

 The in-ear headphones are among the fastest growing accessories in the music industry.
 As technology grows, we can totally see these headphones replacing the bulkier variants in the professional studios too.
 Unlike the headphones that surround your ears, these go a little deeper into the ear canals and as a result, you receive the sound a little closer to your eardrums.
 If you can latch on to the best sound quality headphones, you can even consider a higher investment in these models.